ultraflame4/ultraflame4.github.io/data/projects/chuckles_exe.md

 flags: [featured]
 ---

-This game was completed as part of Global Game Jam 2024 (GGJ-2024) where the theme was "Make Me Laugh".
+This game was completed as part of Global Game Jam 2024 (GGJ-2024) with the theme was "Make Me Laugh".

 Teamed up with friends & created a horror game where you "laugh" into the microphone to attract a creepy clown so that you can take pictures of it.